This post may contain affiliate links. You can view our affiliate disclosure here.

 Moreover, we don’t recommend skimping on an inexpensive brand-name projector that will either be too dull, produce a poor picture quality or have a throw ratio that is too high.

-When it comes to golf simulators, it’s practically a must to use a short throw projector that has a short throw ratio less than 1:1; this is so that you can position the projector in front of the hitting zone, avoiding shadows.
+When it comes to golf simulators, it’s very beneficial to use a short throw projector that has a short throw ratio less than 1:1; this is so that you can position the projector in front of the hitting zone, eliminating the risk of shadows.

 In addition, you want to use a projector with sufficient lumens to produce a bright image given the ambient lighting in the room.
 If you plan to keep your room dark, we recommend a projector with no less than 2000 lumens.
 A projector that produces 3000+ lumens is ideal and will ensure a bright and clear image at all times.